danhosteltemplate/reepay-examples/reepay-token-example/README.md

 ## Running

-1. Define the public key by substituting `{{your_publickeyhere}}` in `index.html`.
+1. Define the public key by substituting `your_publickey_here` in `index.html`.
 A public key can be found/generated in the Reepay Administration under Developer -> API credentials.

 2. Run a containerized web server using Docker Compose: